 Following the agency/department comment period, a Notice of Application was issued on June 8, 2020 by mail to all properties and owners within a 400-foot radius of the subject properties, including within 400-feet of any adjacent properties with the same ownership.
-Notice was also in the Spokesman Review.
-No public comments were received during the 60-day public comment period.
+Notice was also posted on the subject properties, in the closest library branch, and in the Spokesman Review.
+No comments were received during the 60-day public comment period.

-2. Public Workshop: A public workshop with the Spokane Plan Commission was held on June 24th, 2020 during which the particulars of the proposal were presented to the Plan Commission for their consideration and discussion.
-The project representative, Inga Note, was provided an opportunity to speak during the workshop but no public comment was taken.
+3. Public Workshop: A public workshop with the Spokane Plan Commission was held on June 24th, 2020 during which the particulars of the proposal were presented to the Plan Commission for their consideration and discussion.
+An online public workshop for the general public was held on July 29, 2020.
+Questions were answered and comments received.
+No changes were proposed at either workshop.